stagestop/stagestop.github.io/FRONTEND_AUDIT.md

 Toggles `is-hidden`/`is-visible` classes on elements with `data-nav-status="toggle"` based on scroll direction.

-Classification: Keep short-term, rewrite later.
+Classification: Rewritten in `T004H`.

 Recommendation:

-Rewrite in vanilla JS when removing jQuery custom scripts.
+Keep this as a small vanilla script unless the scroll-to-top behavior is redesigned.

 Risk: Low/Medium.